asherp/hourly/README.md

 But if we want to override hourly's default without typing it in each time, we can specify an hourly-config.yaml file in our git repo.
-Hourly will look for this file (via the `config_override` option) and override its default configuration, including any configurations set at command line.
+Hourly will look for this file (via the `config_override` option) and override its default configuration (and any command-line arguments!).

 A common use case would be permanently overriding the filename of the work_log you are committing against, to avoid merge conflicts if multiple developers are working on the same project.